janvda/wifi-connect/wifi-connect/README.md

 > Easy WiFi setup for Linux devices from your mobile phone or laptop

+WiFi Connect is a utility for dynamically setting the WiFi configuration on a Linux device via a captive portal.
+WiFi credentials are specified by connecting with a mobile phone or laptop to the access point that WiFi Connect creates.

 **GitHub repository:** [janvda/wifi-connect](https://github.com/janvda/wifi-connect)

 **docker hub images:** [janvda/wifi-connect](https://hub.docker.com/repository/docker/janvda/wifi-connect/general)  (build for amd64, arm/v7 and arm64)